topherCantrell/FarmerSays/adventure/README.md

 > **engBrad.wav:** Brad Lanford is pacing nervously outside his cube and says, "I forgot my password!
 I know I used the name of the guy on the dime, but what's his name?
 I can't remember!"

 > **engShowDime.wav:** What have you got there?
 A DIME!
 Oh yeah ...
 "Roosevelt".
 How can I ever thank you?
-I know -- I have this extra Kubelet.
+I know -- I have this extra Kubelet process.
 You are welcome to take it with you.
 Now if you'll excuse me, I'm off to play some foosball.

 > **kubeletShort.wav:** Kubelet